yezkez10/tp/docs/DeveloperGuide.md

 1. Clinic staff wants to see all patient records
 2. Clinic staff requests to list patients
-3. ClinicRecords shows a list of patients
+3. ClinicAssistant shows a list of patients

     Use case ends.